Analysis of Log Data from an International Online Educational Assessment System: A Multi-state Survival Modeling Approach to Reaction Time between and across Action Sequence: Abstract

 \section{Abstract}

 With increasingly available computer-based or online assessments, researchers have shown keen interest in analyzing log data to improve our understanding of test takers' problem-solving processes.
 In this paper, we propose a multi-state survival model (MSM) to action sequence data from log files, focusing on modeling test takers' reaction times between actions, in order to investigate which factors and how they influence test takers' transition speed between actions.

-In particular, we focus on the effects of the occurrence and timing of key actions that differentiate correct answers from incorrect answers.
-We demonstrate our proposed approach with problem-solving test items from the the Programme for International Assessment of Adult Competence (PIAAC) problem-solving test items.
+We specifically identify the key actions that differentiate correct and incorrect answers, compare transition probabilities between these groups, and analyze their distinct problem-solving patterns.
+Through simulation studies and sensitivity analyses, we evaluate the robustness of our proposed model.
+We demonstrate the proposed approach using problem-solving items from the Programme for the International Assessment of Adult Competencies (PIAAC).

 {\bf Keywords:} multi-state survival model; log data; reaction time; PIAAC; key actions; problem-solving test